This blog post was last updated on Wednesday, October 12th.

 - Perform a year-over-year cash flow analysis

-Digitally Systematizing the Real Estate Due Diligence Checklist
+Digitally Systematizing the Commercial Real Estate Due Diligence Checklist

 Real estate due diligence checklists were once based entirely in Excel spreadsheets.
 This frequently presented bottlenecks for teams without a clear process for passing data along throughout the asset lifecycle.
 Especially for deals under tight time constraints, it also made collaborating in real time a challenge.
 Analysts had no choice but to request due diligence information from external third parties, like legal counsel, then manually record it in a spreadsheet.

 Deal management software like Dealpath has simplified the way teams track real estate due diligence checklists.
 To streamline the process, firms can create standardized real estate due diligence checklists within investment software to apply to every deal.
 This process is not only easily repeatable, but also enables firms to assign tasks and hold analysts accountable, while maintaining a high-level overview.